MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/customize-pages.md

 :::image type="content" source="media/common/page-edit-options.png" alt-text="Controls for immersive editing options, including zoom in, zoom out, and reset.":::

+## Edit components

 All sections and components allow for in-context editing.
 You can edit any section or component directly from the canvas.

 > [!NOTE]
 > - You cannot delete the header or footer in the Pages workspace.
 See [Web templates](../configure/web-templates.md) for information on creating custom page layouts.
 > - For sites created using Power Pages prior to September 23, 2022 there is a known issue related to themes.
 More information: [Adjusting the background color for your Power Pages site](../known-issues.md#adjusting-the-background-color-for-your-power-pages-site)

+### Edit code components (preview)

+Code component properties are editable inside of the Pages workspace.

+To edit a code component:

+1. Select the component and choose **Edit code component** from the toolbar.

+1. Set properties for your code component.

+1. Select **Done**.

 ### See also